ska-telescope/ska-sdp-data-product-dashboard/docs/src/index.rst

 Documentation for the SKA SDP Data Product API Dashboard
 ======================================================

-The `ska-sdp-data-product-dashboard` repository contains the code for the dashboard that is used to access SDP Data Products in a storage volume.
+The `ska-sdp-dataproduct-dashboard` repository contains the code for the dashboard that is used to access SDP Data Products in a storage volume.

 .. toctree::
    :maxdepth: 2